Arnaud Leclercq: Author

 Leclercq published La Russie, puissance d’Eurasie, Histoire géopolitique des origines à Poutine in November 2012 titled (Russian power in Eurasia, a geopolitical history from origins to Putin).
-This book undergone excellent reviews in French specialized magazines and was later published in Russian language in 2014.
-The Academy of Russian Foreign Affairs officially selected it as a reference book during a ceremony held in June 2015.
+This book underwent excellent reviews in French-specialized magazines and was later published in the Russian language in 2014.

 In June 2014, Thomas Flichy de la Neuville, professor at the École spéciale militaire de Saint-Cyr, brought together thirteen experts, including Arnaud Leclercq, to deliver a first analysis on the eminently complex issue of the Ukrainian crisis in his book ‘Ukraine, regards sur la crise’ (Ukraine, view of the crisis).